gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 Let's go even more crazy.
-If you go back to the first article on [WebGL fundamentals](webgl-fundamentals.html) you might remember we have code in the shader to convert from pixels to clipspace that looks like this.
+If you go back to the first article on [WebGL fundamentals](webgl-fundamentals.html) you might remember we have code in the shader to convert from pixels to clip space that looks like this.

 ```js
 ...